stanfordhaskell/cs43/assignments/assign2.markdown

 ## Set Up

-Download the started code from the [repo](https://github.com/ischeinfeld/cs43-assignments).
+Download the starter code from the [repo](https://github.com/ischeinfeld/cs43-assignments).
 The `assignment2` folder is a stack project with the following directory structure.

 ```